wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

        >>> reversed(Linear())
        Reversed(Linear())

--  Extract terms and factors from sums and products respectively of kernels.
+-  Extract terms and factors from sums and products respectively.

    Example: